 Where is Acadia National Park

 Located along the rugged, rocky Atlantic coast, the Acadia park is a 47,000-acre recreation area situated in the state of Maine in the United States.
 The Mount Desert Island alone covers 30,300 acres and another big section, Schoodic Peninsula, can be found on the mainland.
 The park is best reached by car.
-The closest airport is in Bangor, about a 1-hour drive from the park.
-Portland is a 3.5-hour drive away.

 Need a flight?
 Click here to find the cheapest flight on BookingBuddy